Sada Sat Kaur

 Sada Sat Kaur, a native of New Jersey, a homeopath and yoga instructor, and a master of music and spiritual form, has toured the world for over 30 years, chanting Kundalini Yoga mantras and singing kirtan.
 She has recorded a number of popular Kundalini Yoga Mantra CDs.
 In India she has played to crowds of 200,000 people or more.

 Her debut album, Angels Waltz, resulted from a chance encounter with a producer.
 In 2000 she was hanging around the watermelon tent at Summer Solstice retreat in the mountains of New Mexico when she got to talking with musician and producer Jeremy Toback.
 "Let's do an album", they agreed.

 In India, audiences have been known to flock to her as if she were the Beatles.
-"We play to crowds of 200,000 people," she says.
+"We regularly play to crowds of over 200,000 people," she says.
 "They want to touch you and get your autograph.
-You go to these parks when it's a Sikh holiday, and they hear that these American Sikhs are going to sing, and you can't even see the end of the sea of people."
+At these parks when it's a Sikh holiday, the word spreads that these American Sikhs are going to sing, and very soon you can't even see the end of the sea of people."

 Sada Sat Kaur has had a life full of transformation, as is her music.
 She graduated from New York University in the pivotal year of 1969; it wasn't long before she underwent a series of quick and dramatic changes.
 Watching the Woodstock Movie, she caught a brief glimpse of a man with a beard and turban teaching Kundalini Yoga.
 She was desperate to learn more - "I had to know what that was."